 ISSN 0026-9972The Montana Law Review is one of the most important resources of legal scholarship in the State of Montana, and it chronicles and and evaluates developments in Montana law.
 Its focus, however, is by no means provincial as the Review publishes scholarly articles on timely topics of regional and national import.
 The purpose of the Montana Law Review is to inform and influence in order to improve the creation, administration, and practice of law in this state, the region, and the nation.

 The online edition of the Montana Law Review.
-This edition is intended to provide legal scholarship that is particularly timely, including previews (or precaps) of upcoming Montana Supreme Court cases.
+This edition is intended to provide legal scholarship that is particularly timely, including previews (or precaps) of upcoming cases important in Montana jurisprudence.

 The Public Land & Resources Law Review is run by a board of student editors at the University of Montana's Alexander Blewett III School of Law.
-The organization supports professional scholarship and student-written articles exploring legal issues related to public lands and land use, natural resources and the environment, and tribal & federal Indian relations.
-This site hosts selections from our most recent publication, summaries of recent court decisions, an archive of previous volumes, and information about and from our biennial Public Land Law Conference.
+The organization supports professional scholarship and student-written articles exploring legal issues related to public lands and land use, natural resources and the environment, and tribal and federal Indian relations.
+This site hosts selections from our most recent publication; our online journal, which includes upcoming oral argument previews, summaries of recent court decisions, and other student scholarship; an archive of previous volumes; and information about our biennial Public Land Law Conference.

 Other Current Volumes: